 As it’s not always a month of joy, for many reasons, it can perhaps be all too tempting to dismiss any feelings of unease or unhappiness as “just one of those things”.
 However, do you know when such feelings turn into something more serious?
-Would you be able to recognise stress in your staff, colleagues, or even yourself?
+Would you be able to recognise workplace stress signals in your staff, colleagues or even yourself?

 What is stress?

-For example, stress can lead to anxiety and depression, and in terms of more physiological symptoms.
-For instance, problems such as headaches, gastrointestinal problems and heart disease.
-Any of these alone can give rise to short-term absence from work, which can exasperate the situation, and may even result in longer-term absences.
+For example, stress can lead to anxiety and depression.
+Sometimes, more physiological symptoms with problems such as headaches, gastrointestinal problems and heart disease.
+Any of these alone can give rise to short-term absence from work, which can exasperate the situation.
+It may even result in longer-term absences.

 Stress – regardless of the cause, should never simply be ignored as “one of those things”, either by the person suffering or those around them.